7RRRYANNN7/Product-Copier/README.md

 GitHub Pages is deployed by the `Deploy static docs to Pages` workflow (`.github/workflows/static.yml`).
 The job rebuilds the `docs/` folder from `public/` during CI and uploads it as the Pages artifact.
 The generated `docs/` bundle stays tracked in the repo so branch-based Pages (`main` + `/docs`) also works—just remember to re-run `npm run sync:docs` after changing files in `public/` so the static bundle stays current.

+> Tip: The static bundle now includes a `404.html` that redirects to the app so GitHub Pages visitors landing on `/Product-Copier` or deep links don’t see a 404.

 Because GitHub Pages cannot run the Node/Express scraper, point the UI at a hosted backend:

 1. Deploy `server.js` to a Node-friendly host (Render, Railway, Fly.io, etc.).